caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/crosscal/index.rst.txt

     *str*, *optional*, *default = B*

-    Calibration terms solved for in the primary_cal segment that should be applied to the secondary calibrator before solving for the terms in 'order' below.
+    Calibration terms solved for in the primary segment that should be applied to the secondary calibrator before solving for the terms in 'order' below.

   **order**

     *str*, *optional*, *default = KGAF*

     Order of the calibration/flagging/imaging steps for the secondary calibrator.
-E.g, if order is set to 'KGAF', we solve for delays, then for gains, after that the existing gains (KG) are applied before flagging the calibrated data, and finally, we solve for gains and transfer the flux scale from the primary_cal step.
+E.g, if order is set to 'KGAF', we solve for delays, then for gains, after that the existing gains (KG) are applied before flagging the calibrated data, and finally, we solve for gains and transfer the flux scale from the primary step.
 The full options are 1) K - delay calibration; 2) G - gain calibration (set whether to solve for amplitude, phase or both with 'calmode' below); 3) F - same as G, but imedietly followed by a fluxscale.
-Note that a G table must exist from the primary_cal step for this work; 4) B - bandpass calibration; 5) A - automatic flagging with CASA tfcrop (existing gains will be applied first); 6) I - imaging with WSClean using the settings in 'image' below, which fills the MODEL column of  the .MS file(s) with a sky model and, therefore, enables self-calibration with a subsequent G step.
+Note that a G table must exist from the primary step for this work; 4) B - bandpass calibration; 5) A - automatic flagging with CASA tfcrop (existing gains will be applied first); 6) I - imaging with WSClean using the settings in 'image' below, which fills the MODEL column of  the .MS file(s) with a sky model and, therefore, enables self-calibration with a subsequent G step.

   **calmode**